 - All the stations have luggage lockers so if for some reason you’re carrying a little extra, you can leave your things there.
-As we decided to stay on in Brussels, we left our luggage at Brussels Midi/Zuid station.
+If you decide to stay on in Brussels, you can leave your luggage at Brussels Midi/Zuid station.

 - Eurostar occasionally has offers on some of its routes with tickets from £29 one-way.
 To make sure you know when these tickets get released, it’s worth signing up to its newsletter.